orcasound/seastats-api-cloudflare/README.md

 - `UPLOAD_TYPE_KEY` is a unique string that represents the type of upload.
 It can only include letters, numbers and hyphens.
 - `FILE_PATH` is a filename that can optionally include `/` characters to denote a directory structure.
 Example: `audio/orca-sample.mp4`
 - Set the body of the request to the contents of the file being uploaded.
-- The `Content-Type` header should be set to the type of file being uploaded, for example `image/png` for a PNG image.
+- The `Content-Type` header should be set to the type of file being uploaded, for example `image/png` for a PNG image, or `audio/mp4` for an AAC audio file with a .mp4 file extension.

 ##### DELETE `/station-upload/{ORGANIZATION_KEY}/{STATION_KEY}/{UPLOAD_TYPE_KEY}/{FILE_PATH}`